-WHAT ARE THE CHARACTERISTICS OF WILLIAMS SYNDROME?
+WHAT IS WILLIAMS SYNDROME?

 WHAT CAUSES WILLIAMS SYNDROME?